codeofdusk/TWBlue/README.md

     pip install -U --pre -f https://wxpython.org/Phoenix/snapshot-builds/ wxPython

+#### Dependencies that must be installed using pip
+WXPython must be installed using pip.
+To install it, run the following command:

+    pip install -U --pre -f https://wxpython.org/Phoenix/snapshot-builds/ wxPython

 #### Other dependencies

 These dependencies are located in the windows-dependencies directory.
 You don't need to install or modify them.